 The survey was carried out between August and October 2016 and included 1,000 children aged 9 to 17 years who are internet users and their parent or carer.
 The survey is nationally representative (urban areas of more than 100,000 inhabitants and less than 70,000) and covered the 15 regional districts in Chile.
 It involved face to face computer-assisted personal interviews (CAPI) at children’s homes.

 The country findings were launched at a two-day conference on ‘The Challenges of a Digital Society’ held in Santiago in April 2017.
-A full country report with findings is coming soon.

 Speaking about the new findings, Patricio Cabello emphasised: